Who funds the Booker Prize?

 What are the benefits of sponsorship?

 In conclusion, the Booker Prize is funded the Booker Prize Foundation, with the primary financial support coming from the Man Group.
-This sponsorship ensures the continued success and recognition of the prize, while also allowing the Man Group to align itself with the literary world and promote cultural enrichment.
+This sponsorship ensures the continued success and recognition of exceptional works of fiction, while also providing the Man Group with valuable brand exposure and the opportunity to support the literary arts.